ljq/iris-doc/README.md

 * Some of iris's design ideas are very good, and will become a sharp tool for developers to develop quickly.

+* Later, I will have time to supplement the specific implementation principles and details of the iris framework, and I welcome your discussion.

 If you need, please feel free to contact me for discussion.
 Welcome to open source world.

 #### Jack Liu's contact